joshcai/leetcode-sync/README.md

     ```

 5. Run the workflow by going to the `Actions` tab, clicking the action name, e.g. `Sync Leetcode`, and then clicking `Run workflow`.
 The workflow will also automatically run once a week by default (can be configured via the `cron` parameter).

+## Inputs

+- `github-token` *(required)*: The GitHub access token for pushing solutions to the repository
+- `leetcode-csrf-token` *(required)*: The LeetCode CSRF token for retrieving submissions from LeetCode
+- `leetcode-session` *(required)*: The LeetCode session value for retrieving submissions from LeetCode
+- `filter-duplicate-secs`: Number of seconds after an accepted solution to ignore other accepted solutions for the same problem, default: 86400 (1 day)